Nationalists

 Oddly, their literature was never banned.

-Call for public inquiry into the killing of Pat Finucane.
+As another example, there have long been calls for a full public inquiry into the killing of

 I am opposed to this,